A History of Coca Cola Can Design

 © History Oasis

-The invention of the pop-top can tab in 1975 proved a pivotal innovation that helped boost Coca-Cola's canned soda sales past their bottled counterparts by the late 1970s.
+The invention of the pop-top can tab in 1975 revolutionized Coca-Cola's business by eliminating the need for external can openers.

 CANNED SODA OUTSOLD PLASTIC BOTTLES